Abhirajgautam28/emovue/blueprint.md

   - `page.tsx`: The main welcome page.
   - `/login`: Directory for the login route.
     - `page.tsx`: The UI for the login page.
+  - `/dashboard`: Directory for the dashboard route.
+    - `page.tsx`: The UI for the dashboard page.
+  - `/lib`:
+    - `actions.ts`: Server Actions for handling user authentication.
+    - `definitions.ts`: TypeScript definitions for the application.
+  - `/ui`:
+    - `button.tsx`: A reusable button component.
+    - `fonts.ts`: Font definitions for the application.
+    - `login-form.tsx`: The login form component.
   - `/components`: For reusable UI components.
     -`ThreeScene.tsx`: A 3D scene component using Three.js.
+- `auth.config.ts`: Configuration for NextAuth.js.
+- `auth.ts`: NextAuth.js authentication logic.
+- `middleware.ts`: Middleware for protecting routes.
+- `seed.js`: A script to seed the database with an initial user.

 ## Features and Design